 The state of customer experience

-While offering a superb product or service to your customers is still essential to the success of your company, you now also need to ensure your customers’ overall experience with your brand is top-notch, as well.
+While offering a superb product or service to your customers is still essential to the success of your company, you now also need to ensure your customers’ overall experience with your brand is top-notch as well.
+Customer loyalty extends well beyond what they buy to the overall experience of buying it.

 According to Customer Experience Insight, the main ways to provide for your customers’ expectations on an ongoing basis are to: